sarahdobson/publictrustpki-repository/pages/faq/faq.md

 ### What is the relationship between the U.S. Federal Public Trust TLS PKI and the Federal PKI?
-The GSA currently oversees the Federal Public Key Infrastructure (FPKI), a trust framework comprised of over 150 Certification Authorities used to issue and manage person identity and enterprise device identity certificates for the Federal Government and mission partners.
-The FPKI is managed and operated as a bridged PKI, whose original purpose was intended to establish trust across related communities of interest.
+The GSA currently oversees the Federal Public Key Infrastructure (FPKI).
+FPKI is a trust framework comprised of over 150 CAs that issue and manage person identity and enterprise device identity certificates for the Federal Government and mission partners.
+The GSA manages and operates FPKI as a bridged PKI, whose original purpose was intended to establish trust across related communities of interest.

 The U.S. Federal Public Trust TLS PKI will be managed as a separate and distinct PKI.
 It will support the automated issuance of publicly trusted TLS certificates to federal DotGov and DotMil web services.